-You may visit the leg extension machine to achieve definition in your upper thigh.
+You may use the leg extension machine to achieve definition in your upper thigh.
 After all, the exercise is one of the few options when it comes to isolating your quads.

 Video of the Day

-The machine is likely familiar.
-You sit in the padded seat and hook the tops of your feet under the movable lever.
-Extend your knees against resistance and then bend them back down to perform one repetition.
+The machine is likely familiar: You sit in the padded seat and hook the tops of your feet under a movable lever.
+Then you extend your knees against resistance and bend them back down to perform one repetition.

-Although the leg extension does provide you the ability to isolate your quads, it isn't without risk.
-Use proper form and only the amount of load that's appropriate for your fitness level to keep your knees safe.
+Although the leg extension does provide you the ability to isolate your quads, it isn't without risk, especially to your knees.
+If you do choose to use it, make sure you have proper form and only add the amount of weight that's appropriate for your fitness level to keep your knees safe.

 Benefits of the Leg Extension Machine